aholinch/orekit-sgp4-xp/README.md

 The JNI Binaries for Windows would need to be copied from Sgp4Prop/SampleCode/Java/jni/c_jni_export/lib/Win64.

-**Note:** the JNI binaries in v8.3 for linux seem to have been compiled with a debug statement left uncommented that prints a message to standard out everytime a dll or so is loaded into memory.
+**Note:** the JNI binaries in v8.3 for linux seem to have been compiled with a debug statement left uncommented that prints a message to standard out everytime a .dll or .so is loaded into memory.

 ##License File
 At runtime, the USSF code checks for the precense of the SGP4_Open_License.txt file.
 With version 8.3, it seems to be happy with the file being in the same directory as the binaries.
 However, you may need to create a copy of the file in the directory where you are running the code from.

 #Integrating with Orekit
 Each implementation (JNI or JNA) has a static method for `selectExtrapolator` that takes a `TLE` as an argument and returns a `TLEPropagator`.
 You can all this method directly if you want to easily control when the USSF binaries are called.
 If you want to seamlessly get the USSF version whenever an SGP4-XP tle is passed to the base `TLEPropagator` class, then feel free to replace the one in your version of Orekit with the one here.
 Because the USSF binaries are currently the only way to use the new SGP4-XP propagator, pass all TLEs with the ephemeris type of 4 to the new classes.
 Again use either JNI or JNA.
 Theres no need to use both.
+You can copy these few lines of code into the existing `selectExtrapolator` method in `TLEPropagator` right above where it decides between `SGP4` and `SDP4`.
+These binaries can replace both of those propagators as well, though the implements in Orekit are definitely accurate.

         /******************************************************************************************/
         /*  Insert prefered JNA or JNI implementation here, use for just SGP4-XP or all flavors   */